Casio G-Shock Rangeman Vs. Mudman: Which Is Better?

 The Mudman is the better option if you want a reliable and sturdy digital watch.
 It has plenty of great features (compass, thermometer, backlight etc.), awesome water resistance and it’s a very durable solar powered watch.
 The band is tough and easy to adjust and the watch has a really good price point.

 But if you want features that you didn’t even know you needed, then get the Rangeman.
-It’s an amazing watch – it has (almost) all the features of the Mudman (minus the moon phase graph and mud resistance) and then several unique features, like the altimeter and the barometer.
+It’s an amazing watch – it has (almost) all the features of the Mudman (minus the moon phase graph) and then several unique features, like the altimeter and the barometer.
 Something that will really come in handy if you spend most of your times outdoors.
 The Rangeman GW9400 is also the more expensive option, but the difference in prices is really not big – about $50 (on Amazon) at the moment.